-- 13. Idiosyncratic drug hepatotoxicity (IDH) occurs in 1/500 to 1/50,000 individuals exposed to a particular drug (the prevalence of idiopathic hepatitis in the community is estimated to be 1/100,000) (Kaplowitz, 2005).
+- 14. Idiosyncratic drug hepatotoxicity (IDH) occurs in 1/500 to 1/50,000 individuals exposed to a particular drug (the prevalence of idiopathic hepatitis in the community is estimated to be 1/100,000) (Kaplowitz, 2005).
 IDH has been associated with a variety of pharmaceutical drugs as well as food supplements, notably kava kava.
-IDH is variable, person specific and occurs for many drugs, but also does not occur for many others.
-Idiosyncratic events are not caused by the drug itself but by reactions unique to the individual who is exposed to them (Apica and Lee, 2014).
+IDH is variable, person specific and occurs for a number of drugs, but also does not occur for many others.
+Idiosyncratic events are not just caused by the drug itself but by reactions unique to the individual who is exposed to it (Apica and Lee, 2014).
 However, without the drug there would be no effect.
 IDH is generally too rare to be detected in clinical trials, though elevated ALT levels may be an indicator.
 As a general rule, an ALT level greater than three times the upper level of normal is considered to be a sensitive indicator of liver toxicity (the marker is not completely specific since muscle injury may elevate ALT levels).
-While this is nearly universally described for idiosyncratic liver toxicants, it is not always predictive of overt idiosyncratic toxicity. - 14.
-Two types of IDH occur.
+While this is nearly universally described for idiosyncratic liver toxicants, it is not always predictive of overt idiosyncratic toxicity as many patients with elevated ALT levels do not develop IDH. - 15.
+Two types of IDH can occur.
 Allergic IDH occurs with a short latency period and involves the adaptive immune system.
 Symptoms may include fever, rash or eosinophilia.
 It is not well understood why some individuals have or subsequently develop allergic IDH.
-However, it is likely due to an individual's genetics, body chemistry at a particular time of life, frequent or multiple drug exposures and/or the presence of an underlying disease (American Academy of Allergy Asthma & Immunology, 2020).
-Also, having an allergy to one drug predisposes an individual to have an allergy to another unrelated drug.
+However, it is likely due to an individual's genetics, body chemistry at a particular time of life, frequent or multiple drug exposures and/or the presence of an underlying disease.
 Non-allergic IDH has none of the above features.
 There can be a long latency period, where there may have been months of normal liver function test results prior to the occurrence of IDH.
+Symptoms vary depending on the drug but can include, for example, gastrointestinal irritation and vomiting (American Academy of Allergy Asthma & Immunology, 2020).